 “The governing body should ensure that the organisation remunerates fairly, responsibly and transparently so as to promote the achievement of strategic objectives and positive outcomes in the short, medium and long term.”

-To provide stakeholders with insight into Transaction Capital’s remuneration policies and structures, the group continues to refine the remuneration report in line with King IV and the JSE Listings Requirements, and in consultation with shareholders (as detailed on the shareholder engagement section ).
-The board of directors (the board) approved this remuneration report and believes that the performance criteria used to determine and measure short- and long-term incentive awards are fair and align appropriately with Transaction Capital’s goals, strategies and outcomes, taking the requirements of all stakeholders into account.
+To provide stakeholders with insight into Transaction Capital’s remuneration policies and structures, the group continues to refine the remuneration report in line with King IV and the JSE Listings Requirements, and in consultation with shareholders (as detailed in the shareholder engagement section).
+The board approved this remuneration report and believes that the performance criteria used to determine and measure short- and long-term incentive awards are fair and align appropriately with Transaction Capital’s goals, strategies and outcomes, taking the requirements of all stakeholders into account.

 The board has ultimate responsibility for the appropriateness of remuneration policies and executive remuneration.
 The board delegates oversight of this responsibility to the group’s remuneration committee, which comprises the following non-executive directors, the majority of whom are independent:

 Non-executive director (appointed 12 March 2020).

 The remuneration committee was augmented by the appointment of Ian Kirk as a member in 2020.
 Ian brings a wealth of experience to this critical committee.

 The remuneration committee’s mandate is to ensure that the group’s remuneration policies:

 Within this mandate, the remuneration committee believes that a well-designed remuneration policy maintains appropriate alignment between the interests of shareholders and executives, and the principles of good governance.
 The remuneration committee assesses the mix of fixed remuneration, variable remuneration and LTIs to meet the group’s needs and strategic objectives, in addition to reviewing the robustness of LTI schemes in ensuring continued contribution to shareholder value.